Mentorship Programs

 Our goal is to educate female high school students by providing positive role models, demonstrating wise life choices, and empowering students to reach their goals.

-The Executive Women’s Alliance implemented the Women of Vision (WOV) Mentoring Program at the Conroe High School (CHS), Conroe, Texas in 2007.
-The emphasis of Women of Vision is to improve the self-esteem and self image of female high-school students through presentations, discussions and etiquette classes.
+The Executive Women’s Alliance implemented the Women of Vision (WOV) Mentoring Program at the Conroe High School, Texas in 2007.
+The emphasis of Women of Vision is to improve the self-esteem and self image of female high-school students through presentations, personal development and leadership lessons.
 Students gain exposure to a variety of educational and career opportunities, and learn to take responsibility for their own successes.

-The program is designed to mentor a group of 50 students, ranging from 9th to 12th grade.
+Since adding Oak Ridge High School in 2024, the program has expanded and now mentors a group of about 65 students, ranging from 9th to 12th grade.
 Students are required to make and keep a commitment to monthly meetings and scheduled activities.
 Meetings are designed to educate mentees in the many post high school educational and career opportunities available.
-Plans and processes involved in potential opportunity are also presented.
-The four year program specifically targets students who have a desire to achieve but who need encouragement and professional assistance to realize their goals.
+The four year program specifically targets students who have a desire to achieve, but who need encouragement and professional assistance, to realize their goals.

 See what the recent Women of Vision and EWA members have been up to on our Facebook page here!